a1penliebe/-Simple-calculator/README.md

     default:

-      cout << " Error !operator is not currently added";
+      cout << " Error! operator is not currently added";
       break;
   }